OWASP/www-chapter-san-antonio/index.md

 Lunch Provided
 Scuzzi’s Italian Restaurant - 4035 N Loop 1604 W #102, San Antonio, TX 78257
 <br><br>
-ZOOM link provided for remote attendees
+ZOOM link provided for remote attendees- see Meetup for Zoom link
 <Br><br>

 We encourage everyone to attend in person.
 We will have door prizes and excellent food for all to enjoy, as you take advantage of this excellent networking opportunity!